lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 2. **consolidationEthAmountPerDayLimit (91,800 ETH)**
    This was calculated based on the current state of the network, including deposit queue and a buffer for potential DAO changes over a two-month period (37.3M + 3.2M + 3M).

-#### [VEBO] checkMaximumOfAmountEthCalledToExitInReport
+#### VEBO: Maximum exit ETH per report

-This check verifies the maximum amount of ETH that can be sent within a single VEBO report based on the count of different type cases multiplied by their weights.
+`checkMaximumOfAmountEthCalledToExitInReport` verifies the maximum amount of ETH that can be sent within a single VEBO report based on the count of different type cases multiplied by their weights.
 Under this check, we assume the weight of a `0x02`-type validator falls within the range of 32 to 2048 ETH and can be adjusted based on risk tolerance.
 Taking all conditions into account, the current value for `maxEffectiveBalanceWeightWCType02` is set to 2048.

 ```
 count_of_0x01_keys * maxEffectiveBalanceWeightWCType01 +